 - Initiation of the thermal runaway was internal and not caused by phenomena outside Drum 68660.

-- Thermal and pressure effects resulted in the movement of material during the release event and caused the secondary damage observed in [the disposal area in WIPP where Drum 68660 was placed]; the release did not result from a detonation.
+- Thermal and pressure effects resulted in the movement of material during the release event and caused the secondary damage observed in

 This report served to answer several critical questions about the cause of the radiation release at WIPP that took place on February 14, 2014.
 It also strengthened notions among DOE officials about ways in which events of this kind can be avoided in the future.
 The TAT’s ability to draw on the expertise of five national laboratories, working in harmony, led to technically reliable and properly vetted conclusions even though circumstances did not allow for the drum known to have breached to be removed from the waste emplacement room in which it remains at WIPP or otherwise closely examined.
 The report and the collaborative work that underlies it exemplifies the value of national laboratories and their importance to the nation.